ARonneburg/code-contrast/README.md

 ## Contributing

-We are open for contributing.
-If you have any ideas and ready to implement it, just:
+We are open for contributions.
+If you have any ideas and ready to implement this, just:
 - make a [fork](https://github.com/smallcloudai/code-contrast/fork)
 - make your changes, commit to your fork
 - and open a [PR](https://github.com/smallcloudai/code-contrast/fork)